roushan-sheik/roushan-sheik/README.md

 ### Hi there 👋

+#Hi, I'm Roushan Sheik, a skilled JavaScript programmer with three years of hands-on experience.
+I specialize in data structures, algorithms, and efficient code writing.
+My expertise includes popular frameworks like React.js, Next.js, and Express.js, enabling me to create dynamic web applications.
+Currently, I work as a dedicated backend developer, architecting and maintaining server-side components.
+My passion for web development and commitment to staying updated with the latest technologies make me a valuable asset to any project or team.

 <!--
 **roushan-sheik/roushan-sheik** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.